 Lenders have been allowed since 1996 to garnish Social Security checks.
 While Senate Democrats have proposed a measure that would change this 1996 law, the current administration and Republican control of both houses doesn’t bode well for the law’s repeal.

-Student loans may have both short-term and long-term financial consequences and effects.
-At Loan Lawyers, our South Florida consumer rights and debt defense attorneys help individuals with problems related to student loans.
-The experienced South Florida defense attorneys at Loan Lawyers are here to review a difficult financial situation to assess all of your available options.
-To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling (888) FIGHT-13 (344-4813).
+The experienced Fort Lauderdale student loan attorneys at Loan Lawyers are here to review a difficult financial situation to assess all of your available options.
+To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling 954-523-HELP (4357).